 The Department has evolved significantly since its early days when we only had one faculty member, to being a world class department with 23 tenure-track faculty and a number of teaching and research faculty, covering a wide range of sub-fields in Geography.
 We conduct research all over the world and consider some of the most pressing social and environmental questions facing our planet.
 We educate students about how people and the environment interact in critical ways to shape outcomes.

 The UNC-CH Geography Department provides an excellent program of courses and related activities for students interested in environmental science and policy, global issues and international studies, regional economic development, health geography, urbanism, place and culture.
 Faculty research and graduate training specializes in five teaching and research areas: (1) Earth and Environment, (2) Geographic Information Science and Geovisualization, (3) Nature and Society, (4) International Development and Globalization, and (5) Culture, Space, and Identity.

 The Earth and Environment geographers, including Professors Konrad, Moody, Riveros-Iregui, Song, Walsh, and Wise, focus on issues of hydrologic and fluvial systems, sediment transport, biogeography and ecosystem carbon budget processes, landscape level nutrient cycling, hydro-climate, climate variability and ecosystem response.

-Geographic Information Science and Geovisualization scientists including Professors Walsh, Band, Emch, Gray, Havice, Moody, and Song focus research on spatial analysis of human systems of the tropics, urban environments and biogeographic distributions.
+Geographic Information Science and Geovisualization scientists including Professors Arce-Nazario, Delamater, Emch, Gray, Havice, Moody, Song and Walsh focus research on spatial analysis of human systems of the tropics, urban environments and biogeographic distributions.
 They develop and apply state-of-the-art techniques in remote sensing, image processing and terrain analysis to a variety of ecosystem and human-environment problems.

 Geographers in the department interested in issues relating to Nature and Society focus on analytical and theoretical perspectives in ecology, cultural ecology, political ecology, and science and technology studies.
 These include Arce-Nazario, Davis, Delamater, Emch, Gray, Havice, Kirsch, Matamoros-Mercado, Moody, Rivers, Purifoy, Valdivia, Song, and Wise.